w3c/webextensions/proposals/dark_mode_extension_icons.md

 ### Objective

-Extension developers will be able to supply and define a set of icons to be used in the event that user has expressed the preference for a page that has a dark theme.
+Extension developers will be able to supply and define a set of icons to be used in the event that the user has expressed the preference for a page that has a dark theme.

 #### Use Cases